-- iii.
+- ii.
+The justification for demonstrating additionality at the bundle level is deemed acceptable to the project verification team and hence, this finding is closed. - iii.
 PO has provided the amended PPAs which justify the change in tariff for each PA.
 Hence, the finding is closed. - iv.
 PO has described the calculation in section B.6.4 of the revised PSF.
-Hence, the finding is closed. - vi.
+Hence, the finding is closed. - v.
+The CERC tariff order does not provide land cost separately and PO has not considered land cost for IRR analysis which is deemed acceptable to the assessment team.
+Therefore, this finding is closed. - vi.
 The O&M cost does not account for more than 20% of project cost or project revenue.
 Hence, as per the Tool, O&M cost does not qualify as a variable to be subjected to reasonable variation.
 This is deemed acceptable.
-Hence the finding is closed. - ix.
-The revision in the PSF is deemed acceptable to the project verification team and hence, this finding is closed.
+Hence the finding is closed. - x.
+The PSF has been revised to indicate the correct version of TOOL 27 and hence, this finding is closed.